seikot345/Core-Collection-Genomics-Toolkit/README.md

 -Visualization tools for displaying outputs from [SyRI][SyRI].

+-Software to create a PHYLIP format distance matrix from VCF.

 [corrPNG][corrPNG]  -Software for performing GWAS using gene copy-number variations, based on outputs from [pangene][pangene].